ReyaneBaiju/ReyaneBaiju/README.md

 ### 🚀 About Me

 I'm a DevOps Intern at Dinoct Solutions, passionate about cloud-native technologies and automation.
-After a non-traditional path and a few years away from tech, I came back strong—setting up stacks, securing servers, and scripting automation.
-I’ve documented everything I’ve learned along the way and plan to keep sharing as I grow.

 ---

 ### 🧰 Tools I've Explored